annegog/k24-project1-2022/README.md

 ------------------
 * manager/ manager.cpp:
     - he is taking as an input a string, that contains the filename.
 We separate the file name.
-    The manager is looking for available workers, and if he found one he gives him the job.
-But, if he doesn't find anyone, he is making a new worker.
+    The manager is looking for available workers, and if he finds one he gives him the job.
+But, if he doesn't find anyone, he makes a new worker.
     Making a __new worker__ (initially, the manager is making workers/childs)
         1) we make a name for the pipe
-        2) creating a named pipe
+        2) creating a named pipe/ fifo.
         3) push in the queue the worker and the pipename (we use it for the available workers).
         4) exec the child-manager
         5) we open the pipe from the parent side so that the manager can send the file name to the worker (with the pipe).